rwth-i6/returnn/tools/lattice_rescorer/README.md

     $ python3 -c "import tensorflow as tf; print(tf.__version__)"

-# Compile TensorFlow c++ library from source
+# Compile TensorFlow c++/c library from source

 You can refer to [install tensorflow from source](https://www.tensorflow.org/install/source),the steps are similar.
+Also, the scirpt in Kaldi [install_tensorflow_cc.sh](https://github.com/kaldi-asr/kaldi/blob/master/tools/extras/install_tensorflow_cc.sh) shows the steps to compile c++/c libraries.

 ## Prepare environment for Linux

   Before compiling Tensorflow c++ library on Linux, install the following build tools on your system: